4 Myths About Free-Range Parents And The Kids They Raise

 Despite its questionable reputation, free-range parenting isn’t neglect.
 It is a simply a rejection of helicopter parenting forceful enough that it makes some people uncomfortable.
-The core idea is that children should be given a certain measure of autonomy to explore their world and discover their own boundaries.
+The core idea of free-range parenting is that children should be given a certain measure of autonomy to explore their world and discover their own boundaries.
 But free-range kids often trigger concerned citizens unaccustomed to seeing a child walk alone in our modern age.
 Police get called.
 Social service workers perform wellness checks.
 Why?
 Because it feels weird.
 Also, there are misconceptions.

 The inevitable controversy that erupts when a free-range kid is discovered on the subway or between park and home makes for great local news coverage.
 However, hotly debated topics are rarely the stomping ground of facts.

-Free-Range Kids Are in Danger of Abduction
+Myth #1: Free-Range Kids Are In Danger Of Abduction

-If a person wanted to take an extreme view, then keeping a kid indoors at all times would be the best way to ensure they are never abducted.
+If a person wanted to take an extreme view, then keeping a kid indoors at all times would be the best way to ensure they’re never abducted.
 But parents know this is a ridiculous proposition.
 Equally ridiculous?
 The idea that a moment unattended outdoors puts kids in the crosshairs of child-snatchers.

 Many parents and non-parent busy-bodies worry that a kid left to their own devices will engage in risky play that will ultimately find them in the back of an ambulance speeding to the nearest trauma center.
 But the truth is, exposing a child to relatively risky environments can actually improve their physical and psychological outcomes.

 That said, some cautious tree-climbing without a worried parent around can help a kid discover the boundaries of both their mental and physical abilities.
-The fact is that children are actually safer when they learn how to manage risk on their own because they are better at understanding their limits.
+The fact is that children are actually safer when they learn how to manage risk on their own because then they’re better at understanding their limits.

-On the other hand, children who test their limits and are nagged by hovering parents at risk of taking on parental phobias.
+On the other hand, children who test their limits and are nagged by hovering parents at risk of taking up parental phobias.
 That can lead to a sedentary lifestyle and an indoor kid who is unsure of themselves out in the world.

-That’s why, in cases where free-range parents are investigated after being reported by concerned citizens, the authorities usually do not find parents have neglected their child or placing them in harm’s way.
+That’s why, in cases where free-range parents are investigated after being reported by concerned citizens, the authorities usually do not find parents have neglected their child or placed them in harm’s way.
 Free-range parents are generally very cognizant of their children’s abilities and take a great deal of care in knowing where their child is going and when they will be back.

 This is at least one reason the state of Utah recently changed their definition of neglect.
-The state became the first in the U.S. to exempt activities like letting kids play alone in the park from as being unlawful and neglectful.
+The state became the first in the U.S. to exempt activities like letting kids play alone in the park from being unlawful and neglectful.

-On the other hand, it’s important to note that free-range kids are not simply left to fend for themselves.
+It’s important to note that free-range kids are not simply left to fend for themselves.
 The operative word in free-range parenting is “parenting.”
-That specific verb indicates that parents are engaging in the actively rearing their kids.
+That specific verb indicates that parents are engaging in actively rearing their kids.

 Free-range parents are there when kids leave and are the anchor point that the children return too.
-And free-range kids are not simply left at home to scrounge their own food, provide for their own hygiene and waste away in front of the television.
+And free-range kids are not simply left at home to scrounge their own food, provide for their own hygiene, and waste away in front of the television.
 That is indeed neglect.